kavinda-100/rust-bbot-camp/README.md

 ## 📖 Learning Objectives

+For a comparison of Rust's trait-based polymorphism with OOP in C#, see the [TRAITSANDOOP.md](./TRAITSANDOOP.md) file.

 By working with this project, you'll learn:

 1. **Rust Project Structure**: How to organize a Rust project with modules and submodules